Send in Stewie, Please: Plot

 Stewie takes up an offer of tea and Pritchfield begins to tell him of his own youth as an orphan in Britain during the Second World War.
 Stewie interrupts his long story and they return to discussing Stewie's differences and difficulty fitting in.
 Stewie admits that he has constructed a persona in order to hide his true self, and drops his British accent, revealing his true accent to have been American all along.
 He makes plans to reveal his true self to others as well, but reconsiders and reverts to his British accent when he faces being just like everyone else.

-Suddenly, Pritchfield starts to have a heart attack.
-He asks Stewie to hand him his heart medication, but Stewie, aware that Pritchfield is the only one who has seen through his façade, lets him die, even as the doctor warns that if he does so, it will stay with him.
+Suddenly, Pritchfield starts to have a heart attack and asks Stewie to hand him his heart medication.
+But Stewie, aware that Pritchfield is the only one who has seen through his façade, decides to let him die, even as Pritchfield warns that his death will haunt him.
 Pritchfield calls out to Barbara, but Stewie points out that she has already gone to lunch.
-As he dies, the doctor picks up the photo of himself with his husband and recites lines from Romeo and Juliet.
-Immediately after his death with Stewie still present, Pritchfield's office receives a voicemail from Michael demanding a divorce where Michael is unaware that Pritchfield is dead.
+Pritchfield picks up the photo of himself with Michael and recites lines from Romeo and Juliet as he dies in front of Stewie.
+Shortly afterwards, Michael, unaware of Pritchfield's death, leaves a voicemail demanding a divorce.

 Later that night, Stewie wakes up screaming, plagued by guilt over his actions as Pritchfield had warned, and asks Brian to sleep in his bed with him.
-He mentions that he has done something awful, though he does not explain further.
+He mentions that he has done something awful, though he does not explain it further.
 As Brian falls asleep, Stewie lies awake, disturbed and unsure whether his experience with Pritchfield was real or just a dream.

 Reception

-The episode was watched by 2.24 million viewers.
+The episode was watched by 2.24 million viewers, making it the least viewed show in its timeslot, but the most watched show on Fox that night.

 Gary Janetti was nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 71st Writers Guild of America Awards for his script to this episode.